-The $8 PMPM figure Milliman declared as the health care service utilization to deliver primary care to DPC patients was based on apparent underreporting by the studied direct primary care provider, of a single class of data: the quantum of patient care actually delivered.
+The $8 PMPM figure Milliman declared as the health care service utilization to deliver all DPC-covered primary care services to DPC patients was based on apparent underreporting, by the studied direct primary care provider, of a single class of data: the quantum of primary patient care actually delivered.

 Although this data was of central importance and would have warranted a validation process for that reason alone, Milliman evidently took no steps to validate it.
-But there were clear warning signs warranting extra attention including the employer’s public reports — known to Milliman — that DPC patients were visiting the DPC clinic three times a year.
+But there were clear warning signs warranting extra attention, including the employer’s public reports — known to the Milliman team — that DPC patients were visiting the DPC clinic about three times a year.

 Correcting the $8 PMPM to something reasonable shows that Milliman has vastly overstated net savings associated with DPC.

-The resources used by direct primary go beyond what has been recorded in CPT codes.
+The resources used by direct primary go beyond what is recorded in CPT codes.
 DPC docs and advocates used to be the first to tell us that.
 Here’s a DPC industry leader, Erika Bliss, MD, telling us “how DPC helps”.